Robust Knowledge Adaptation for Dynamic Graph Neural Networks: related work

 \subsection{Dynamic Graph Neural Networks}

-Dynamic graph neural networks aim to capture the temporal dynamics for updating the node embeddings, when new connections or links between nodes are built.
+Dynamic graph neural networks aim to capture the temporal dynamics for updating the node embeddings, when new connections or links between nodes are established.
 Based on the properties of dynamic graphs, current dynamic graph neural networks can be roughly divided into two categories \cite{nguyen2018continuous,han2021dynamic,kazemi2020representation,zhu2022learnable}: discrete-time based methods and continuous-time based methods.
-The earlier works on dynamic graph mainly focus on the discrete-time method, where the dynamic graphs are regarded as a series of snapshots, and the static graph neural network models can be then applied to these snapshots \cite{ibrahim2015link,ahmed2016sampling,ahmed2016efficient,wang2020streaming,pareja2020evolvegcn,chang2020continuous}.
+The earlier works on dynamic graph mainly focus on the discrete-time method, where the dynamic graphs are regarded as a series of snapshots.
+The static graph neural network models can be then applied to these snapshots \cite{ibrahim2015link,ahmed2016sampling,ahmed2016efficient,wang2020streaming,pareja2020evolvegcn,chang2020continuous}.
 For instance, DynGEM \cite{goyal2018dyngem} uses a deep auto-encoder to incrementally generate stable node embeddings over time on dynamic graphs.
-DynamicTriad \cite{zhou2018dynamic} models the triad structures on dynamic graphs and learned the node representations from a triad closure process.
+DynamicTriad \cite{zhou2018dynamic} aims to capture triad structures in dynamic graphs and derive node representations through a triad closure process.